ckeditor/ckeditor5/docs/framework/quick-start.md

 ---
 category: framework
+meta-title: Framework Quick Start | CKEditor 5 Framework Documentation
 order: 20
 ---

 # Quick start

-This guide will show you how to initialize the CKEditor 5 rich-text editor from source.
+This guide will show you how to initialize the CKEditor&nbsp;5 rich-text editor from source.

 ## How to install the framework?